 Any woman, man, child or young person can be abused regardless of age, disability, sexual orientation, nationality or background.
-Recognising what is happening to you, or has happened in the past, is the first step in escaping the pain and misery of domestic violence.
+Recognising what is happening to you, or has happened in the past, is the first step in escaping the pain and misery of domestic abuse.

 You are being abused if your partner/ex-partner/girlfriend/boyfriend/family member does any of the following:

 - Constantly criticises your appearance, undermines your decisions and opinions

 - Blames you for everything that goes wrong

 - Is jealous and possessive and continually accuses you of being unfaithful

 - Constantly wants you to justify what you spend money on

 - Threatens to take custody of your children or prevent you from seeing them

 - Tries to isolate you from your friends and family and makes you justify any absence

 - Demands sex, coerces or forces you into unwanted sexual activities